ksnortum/chopin-opus-64/README.md

         lilypond -dno-point-and-click waltzes-op64-book.ly

-You may also download the latest release [here](https://github.com/ksnortum/chopin-opus-64/releases/latest) to get the compiled PDF and MIDI files.
+You may also [download the latest release](https://github.com/ksnortum/chopin-opus-64/releases/latest) to get the compiled PDF and MIDI files.

 ### Programming errors
 When you compile (run `lilypond` on) the book or the third waltz source files, you may see this: